reasonset/autoscrolling-text/README.md

 ## Description

-Ultimate simple webbrowser with qtwebengine.
+Ultimate simple webbrowser with QWebEngineView.

 You can use this program if you don't use Surf.